Tuesday, February 20, 2018

 "I teach Physical Education to 4th - 6th graders at

-Schrop Intermediate School in the Springfield Local School District
+Schrop Intermediate School in the Springfield Local School District just south of Akron, Ohio."

 What's Been a Highlight of Your Teaching Career?

 "A highlight of my teaching career came just recently after being awarded the Ohio Elementary Physical Education Teacher of the Year.
 My school had a surprise assembly for me.
 They decorated the gym with running shoes that the students had colored and written messages on.
-In addition, our custodian made me a larger than life running woman for the gym.
+In addition, our custodian made me a larger-than-life running woman for the gym.
 Every student in the school also wrote me a letter...all 570 of them!
-These letters are so touching and demonstrated to me that the students learn and absorb so much more than I'd ever imagined.
+These letters are so touching and demonstrate to me that the students learn and absorb so much more than I'd ever imagined.
 At the assembly, 28 students read aloud their letters to me in front of the whole school.
 It was an amazing, moving moment and one that I will never forget!"

 What's Your Favorite Teaching Tip?